研究生类

 进入题库练习

-问答题1) express your congratulations 2) give a brief account of the university 3) and give him your best wishes.
-The letter should be around 100 words.
-Write it neatly on ANSWER SHEET 2.
+问答题1)your sincere congratulations, 2) your best wishes to him or her.
+You should write about 100 words on ANSWER SHEET2.
 Do not sign your own name at the end of the letter.
 Use "Li Ming" instead.
-You do not need to write the address.
-(10 points)
+Do not write the address.

 进入题库练习